AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 In C, function names must be unique.
-Ada allows overloading, in which multiple subprograms can share the same name as long as the subprogram signatures (subprogram name, parameter types, and return types) are different.
+Ada allows overloading, in which multiple subprograms can share the same name as long as the subprogram signatures (number of parameters, the parameter types, and function return types) are different.
 The compiler will be able to resolve the calls to the proper routines or it will reject the calls.
 For example:

 [Ada]